 - Carefully spread the pumpkin cheesecake mixture on top of the other cheesecake layer.

 - Bake at 350 degrees F until set, about 50 minutes.
 Oven times may vary, but the middle should have minimal jiggy once done.

-- Remove from the oven and let cool completely before transferring the refigerator for at least 3 hours.
-It is best when left in the refrigerator over night.
+- Remove from the oven and let cool completely before transferring the refrigerator for at least 3 hours.
+It is best when left in the refrigerator overnight.